spacetimecausality/spacetimecausality.github.io/_pages/about.md

   </span>
 </h1>

-Welcome to the STAR Group — a reading group dedicated to exploring **causal inference in spatio-temporal systems**, including methodological, theoretical, and applied perspectives.
-We meet regularly to discuss cutting-edge research and foster interdisciplinary collaboration.
+Welcome to STAR — a reading group dedicated to exploring **causal inference in spatio-temporal systems**, including methodological, theoretical, and applied perspectives.
+We meet regularly to discuss cutting-edge research (or whatever we find interesting) and foster interdisciplinary collaboration.

 ---
 ## 🗓️ Schedule